CAPABILITY · OPS & BACK-OFFICE

 Does the AI actually read the content of my emails, and who can see them?

-Yes, the AI reads email content — that's how intent labeling works.
-The build routes your messages through a no-training, zero-retention API endpoint, which means your email content isn't used to train any model and isn't stored after the request is processed.
-We use enterprise API tiers from OpenAI or Anthropic where this is a contractual term, not just a policy claim.
-The signed data processing agreement is part of every engagement file.
+Yes, the AI reads email content.
+That's how intent labeling works.
+The build routes your messages through a no-training, zero-retention API endpoint, so your email content never trains a model and isn't stored after the request runs.
+We use enterprise API tiers from AI processing or AI processing where that's a contractual term, not just a policy claim, and the signed data processing agreement is part of every engagement file.
 No one at Golden Horizons reads your email.
-The integration runs server-side with a scoped OAuth token tied to your account — read and draft permissions only, no send authority until you approve.
-If you want to see the exact API calls and data handling before committing, we walk through it in the audit.
+The integration runs server-side with a scoped OAuth token tied to your account, with read and draft permissions only and no send authority until you approve.
+Want to see the exact API calls and data handling before committing?
+We walk through it in the audit.

 What happens during the first two weeks when it's still learning?
 Will it miss something important?